-To apply for scholarships for the upcoming academic year, the following deadlines must be observed:
+To apply for scholarships for the upcoming academic year, the following deadlines must be observed.
+For current information, visit www.mtsu.edu/scholarships.

 Currently enrolled students: Complete online scholarship application by December 1

 Entering freshmen: Apply for admission, submit official ACT or SAT test scores, and submit an official sixth-semester high school transcript (through the end of the junior year) by December 1